resilience-tech/insight-track/README.md

 ## Overview

 Welcome to InsightTrack, an advanced platform designed to monitor and enhance customer experiences.
-Unlike traditional monitoring tools, InsightTrack focuses on the customer's perspective, providing actionable insights for product owners, business stakeholders, designers, and technical teams.
-This tool is ideal for small teams and growing businesses looking to optimize their time and communication while improving customer satisfaction.
+Unlike traditional monitoring tools, InsightTrack focuses on the customer’s perspective, providing actionable insights for product owners, business stakeholders, designers, and technical teams.
+This tool is ideal for small teams and growing businesses seeking to optimize their time and communication while enhancing customer satisfaction.

 <img width="3072" height="1548" alt="image" src="https://github.com/user-attachments/assets/2ebb052f-dc85-4859-8de6-6674c624c6ca" />